jtl-software/connector-documentation/plugins/index.rst

 .. include:: /plugins/map.rst.inc

-The source code of the example plugin can be found in `this git repository <https://gitlab.jtl-software.de/jtlconnector/demo-plugin>`_.
+The source code of example plugins can be found in `this git repository <https://github.com/jtl-software/connector-plugin-examples>`_.
+Feel free to contribute.